duckduckgrayduck/cloud-upload-addon/README.md

 # DocumentCloud Google Drive Upload Add-On

-This repository contains an Add-On that allows users of DocumentCloud to submit a Google Drive link whose permissions are set to "Anyone with the link" to automatically download the file or folder and upload it to DocumentCloud.
+This repository contains an Add-On that allows users of DocumentCloud to submit public links from Google Drive, Dropbox, Wetransfer, and Mediafire to automatically download the file or folder and upload it to DocumentCloud.

  ## Acknowledgements